rafacandev/blog/posts/tensorflow-keras-gpu/README.md

 - **Docker**: as described in [Docker Website]
 - **Nvidia GPU with CUDA support**: here is the official list of supported GPU, but in my experience this is not an exhaustive list.
 You might want to look directly at your GPU specifications as it may support CUDA but it is not in the official list [Recommended GPU for Developers].
 Some benchmarks on [Which GPU for deep learning by Tim Dettemers].

-We are running on [Linux Manjaro] but other linux distributions should follow similar steps.
+We are running on [Linux Manjaro] but other Linux distributions should follow similar steps.

 Install Nvidia Drivers
 ======================